hvanjerdz/archmoured/docs/post-install.md

 ## Graphical User Interface

 There it is.
-A minimal install.
-For desktop use, it is highly recomended to use a graphical environment.
+A minimal installation.
+For desktop use, it is highly recommended using a graphical environment.
 Choosing one can be a true hassle.
 For this, virtually any other guide suffices since this distro is well-known for its ricing community.
 For now, Archmoured encourages the use of [Xfce](https://wiki.archlinux.org/title/Xfce), for it brings a truly stable